Troy2727/analytica/README.md

 Hey there! 👋

-Thanks for checking out Analyzr.
+Thanks for checking out Analytica.
 It's a free tool that manages your website analytics and performance and offers many other features.

 This project is an alternative to premium analytics services like Vercel Analytics.

-With Analyzr, you can monitor everything from visitor activity to site performance without paying for it.
+With Analytica, you can monitor everything from visitor activity to site performance without paying for it.

 And the best part?
 It's **open-source** and **free for everyone**.